Ulithi: Occupation

-By 13 March there were 647 ships at anchor at Ulithi, and with the arrival of amphibious forces staging for the invasion of Okinawa the number of ships at anchor peaked at 722.
+By 13 March, there were 647 ships at anchor at Ulithi.
+With the arrival of amphibious forces staging for the invasion of Okinawa, the number of ships at anchor peaked at 722.

 In late June 1945, the Japanese aircraft-launching super submarines I-400 and I-401 were diverted from their planned attack on the Panama Canal to attack Ulithi Atoll.
-However, their mission was interrupted by the destruction of Nagasaki and Hiroshima, followed by the Japanese surrender.
+Their mission was interrupted by the destruction of Nagasaki and Hiroshima, followed by the Japanese surrender.

 After the Leyte Gulf was secured, the Pacific Fleet moved its forward staging area to Leyte, and Ulithi was all but abandoned.
 In the end, few US civilians ever heard of Ulithi.
 By the time naval security cleared release of the name, there were no longer reasons to print stories about it.
 The war had moved on, but for seven months in late 1944 and early 1945, the large lagoon of the Ulithi atoll was the largest and most active anchorage in the world.